syLvester03/Revenue-Decline-Root-Cause-Analysis/readme.md

 ## Executive Summary

-This project investigates the root cause of a significant revenue decline — a **₹7.8 Cr drop between 2018 and 2019** — for a B2B hardware and electronics supplier.
+This project investigates the root cause of a significant revenue decline(**₹7.8 Cr drop between 2018 and 2019**) for a B2B hardware and electronics supplier.
 While initial hypotheses pointed to seasonality or broad market weakness, a structured deep-dive using **SQL** and **Python** revealed a more specific and actionable cause: **86.9% of the revenue drop is directly attributable to reduced orders from just the Top 10 customers.**

 The analysis demonstrates that this is a **customer concentration risk problem**, not a systemic market downturn.
-The business derives 73–77% of its annual revenue from a single-digit group of accounts, and a pullback from just six of them accounts for 77% of the total decline.
-A follow-up geographic analysis confirms this isn't an abstract finding — these same accounts are concentrated in specific markets, and their pullback explains revenue patterns in those markets directly: Delhi NCR alone represents ~53% of total company revenue and declined 22% over the same period, while two markets (Hyderabad and Kochi) show genuine organic growth independent of this risk and represent concrete diversification targets.
+The business derives 73–77% of its annual revenue from ten accounts, and a pullback from just six of them accounts for 77% of the total decline.
+A follow-up geographic analysis confirms this isn't abstract: these accounts are concentrated in specific markets, and their pullback explains revenue patterns across those markets directly.
+Delhi NCR alone represents 52.72% of total company revenue and declined 22% over the same period, while two markets — Hyderabad and Kochi — show genuine organic revenue growth independent of this risk and represent concrete diversification targets.

 ---